 My sisters are so talented – each one of them (I have three) have more talent in their little fingers than I have in my whole body, but they wouldn’t say so.
 They would say I’m savvy and smart and talented and they are … ordinary.

 When I sit them down and talk about their talents, when I touch and feel and marvel over the products they create, I show them how truly savvy they are.
 It only takes honesty.

 Be honest with yourself.
-You don’t have to be well-traveled, or well-educated, or well-brought up (no, not going there today, but…that’s just another trap, ladies), to be savvy.
+You don’t have to be well-traveled, or well-educated, or well-brought up (no, not going there today, but…that’s just another trap too many of us fall in), to be savvy.

 You need only be who and what you are.

 Aren’t you?
 Are you showing your products to other people?

 Are people, yes, even relatives, buying said products?

 Have you thought of or already built a website?